wee-slack/wee-slack/README.md

 =========

 **Important:**
-  Weechat 1.1 and newer are now required.
+  Weechat 1.1 or newer is now required.
 There was code to work around issues that no longer exist in newer versions.
-You should upgrade to 1.1 if you wish to use wee-slack going forward.
+You should upgrade to if you wish to use continue using wee-slack.

 -----------